tfenster/end2end/source/_posts/2025-05-28-docker-ai-models-are-available-on-windows-laptops-now.md

 ---

 Docker recently revealed a new feature of [Docker Desktop][dd]: The [Docker Model Runner][dmr].
-Initially it was only available on Mac, but with the upcoming release 4.42 of Docker Desktop, also Windows laptops with Qualcomm / ARM GPUs are supported.
+Initially it was only available on Mac and Windows with Nvidia GPUs, but with the upcoming release 4.42 of Docker Desktop, also Windows laptops with Qualcomm / ARM GPUs are supported.
 As I have such a laptop and got a chance to test a pre-release version of 4.42, I could finally join in on the fun.

 ## The TL;DR